eth0up/R6GameServicePatcher/README.md

 # R6GameServicePatcher
-Patches offsets in DLL to permanently bypass the master server "phone-home" function
+Patches offsets in DLL to permanently bypass the master server "phone-home" function in R6GameService.DLL

+NOTE: This was whipped up quickly in order to give server admins who were unfamiliar with hex editing an easy way to patch their local DLLs